PMaynard/petermaynard.co.uk/content/about.md

 title: "About"
 ---

+# misc.

-I've published a collection of code [[1](https://gitlab.com/PMaynard), [2](https://github.com/PMaynard)] mostly for half finished ideas and projects.
-I [scrobble](https://www.thefreedictionary.com/scrobble) my music listing habbits, this can be viewed over at [last.fm](https://www.last.fm/user/intel17).
-Feel free to take a look at some of the other domains I maintain (below), I try to sperate diferrent concepts into specifc domains.
+I've published a collection of code [[1](https://gitlab.com/PMaynard), [2](https://github.com/PMaynard)] mostly half finished ideas and projects.
+I [scrobble](https://www.thefreedictionary.com/scrobble) my music listening habits, this can be viewed over at [last.fm](https://www.last.fm/user/intel17).
+Feel free to take a look at some of the other domains I maintain (below), I try to separate different concepts into specific domains.

-# See Also
+# see also

 - [NationPigeon](https://nationpigeon.com) - Personal blog.
 - [Port 22](https://port22.co.uk) - Security news aggregation.